140 St Georges Terrace: Site history and construction

 The developers were allowed to build their tower beyond the allowable plot ratio because of planning concessions awarded in return for the provision of public amenities, namely the open space in front of the building and seats provided for the public.
 A further bonus was given for the linking of the development with the Elders development across St Georges Terrace.
-Demolition of the old building started in May 1972; construction on the foundations of the office tower then proceeded, and the construction of the tower was completed in 1975.
+Demolition of the old building started in May 1972; construction on the foundations of the office tower then proceeded, and the construction of the tower was completed in 1974.

 The building originally housed an observation deck on the 29th floor, offering sweeping views across the central business district.
 However, when both its west and east views were blocked by the construction of the BankWest Tower in 1988 and Central Park in 1992, this observation deck was closed.

 Post-completion

-When the tower was first built in 1975, an "iconic" commissioned sculpture by Howard Taylor was installed in its forecourt.
+When the tower was first built in 1974, an "iconic" commissioned sculpture by Howard Taylor was installed in its forecourt.
 The sculpture, entitled "The Black Stump", was constructed of concrete and mosaic tile and weighed more than 28 t.
 It was relocated to the University of Western Australia in 1990, where it has remained beside the Octagon Theatre ever since.

 The building was used by AMP as its state headquarters from its opening in 1975 until 2002 when most of its staff moved to West Perth offices.
 The last AMP staff shifted out of the building in 2003.
+The AMP signage was removed from the tower's rooftop in April 2023.
+Zurich Financial Services acquired signage rights in July 2025 and the company's signage is planned to be installed in November 2025.

 Since 1997, the tower has been used as a launching pad for some shells in the annual Lotterywest Skyworks fireworks display.